marinoandrea/hoppipolla/README.md

 > the address of the SCION daemon (e.g., 127.0.0.1:30255).

 The repository contains a [`docker-compose.yml`](docker-compose.yml) file which runs all the necessary services.
-You can sping up Hoppipolla on your machine simply by running:
+You can spin up Hoppipolla on your machine simply by running:

 ```